bareos/bareos/manuals/en/developers/pluginAPI.md

     to the errno value, and if there is a Win32 error, win32 and lerror must be set.

-    Note: Bacula will call IO\_SEEK only when writing a sparse file.
+    Note: Bareos will call IO\_SEEK only when writing a sparse file.

 ### bool checkFile(bpContext \*ctx, char \*fname)

-If this entry point is set, Bacula will call it after backing up all file data during an Accurate backup.
-It will be passed the full filename for each file that Bacula is proposing to mark as deleted.
+If this entry point is set, Bareos will call it after backing up all file data during an Accurate backup.
+It will be passed the full filename for each file that Bareos is proposing to mark as deleted.
 Only files previously backed up but not backed up in the current session will be marked to be deleted.
 If you return <span>**false**</span>, the file will be be marked deleted.
 If you return <span>**true**</span> the file